cartesi/docs/cartesi-rollups/build-dapps/dapp-host-mode.md

 ### How to stop containers

-To stop the containers and remove any associated volumes, run the following command:
+Stop the containers using `ctrl+c` then remove the containers and the volumes:

 ```shell
 docker compose -f ../docker-compose.yml -f ./docker-compose.override.yml -f ../docker-compose-host.yml down -v